'Playful time in snow' turns into 'riot' near WVU, police say

 Wvu was due a good riot.
 It's been a min.
 I just don't understand what this one was over lol— David Ray Taylor (@DaveRayTaylor) February 2, 2019

-According to the report, police Chief Ed Preston said students who gathered on Spruce street were consuming alcohol openly.
+According to the report, police Chief Ed Preston said students who gathered on Spruce Street were consuming alcohol openly.
 He estimated the crowd to be between 750 and 900 people.

 "We had winter sports activities that turned into criminal behavior and violence," Preston told the student newspaper, The Daily Athenaeum .
 "They started attacking city workers as they plowed the streets."